 - EBT tokens/vouchers never expire.
 If a customer uses an old EBT token/voucher from your market, you must honor it (Because the funds went from their EBT account into the market’s bank account when they purchased the EBT token/voucher).

-- It is not allowable for a farmers’ market to take a percentage their vendors’ EBT sales.
-If your market needs more funding to support the EBT program, you may consider increasing stall fees or taking a percentage of vendors’ TOTAL sales, not just EBT sales.
+- If your market needs more funding to support the EBT program, you may consider increasing stall fees or taking a percentage of vendors’ TOTAL sales, not just EBT sales.
+This way, EBT sales aren’t discriminated against.

 - If a customer would like to return EBT tokens/vouchers, you must honor that and return the funds to their EBT card.